 “I haven’t seen a dentist since I was 12 and I’ve become so self-conscious about the state of my teeth that I cover my mouth with my hand when I talk to people,” he said.
 “I would have liked to go to the dentist but if my appointment was on a good day for fishing I would have to go out to sea otherwise we’d have no money.
 I work 18 hour days and fishermen don’t get paid time off for dental appointments.

 As my teeth got worse I worried I would need lots of visits to the dentist so I just put up with it.
 The mobile dental coming to the quayside is brilliant.”

 In October 2018, the mobile dental unit went to Peterhead in Scotland to support the Seafarers Hospital Society and the Fishermen’s Mission as part of their SeaFit programme.
-This was followed by a clinic in Bridlington in March 2019 and a return visit to Poole and more clinics are planned for 2021
+This was followed by a clinic in Bridlington, a return visit to Poole and more clinics are planned for 2021

-Fishermen had dental check-ups and treatment at the SeaFit events which also offered drug, alcohol and mental health advice, cancer information, blood pressure and cholesterol screening and diabetes checks.
+Fishermen have dental check-ups and treatment at the SeaFit events which also offer drug, alcohol and mental health advice, cancer information, blood pressure and cholesterol screening and diabetes checks.